esmuigors2/Prep2Cry/README.md

             cryalot

    * it will prompt You for:
-       1. The compound name (to use in the filenames and cooment lines in input files)
+       1. The compound name (to use in the filenames and cooment lines in input files);
-       2. The template name (e.g., `tmpl_opt` for geometry optimizations -- found in file `$CRYVAR_TMPLDIR/tmpl_opt.bas`)
+       2. The type of geometry used in this calculation (crystal, molecule or a geometry from an external file NAME.gui or fort.34 **which must be manually placed in the directory prepared by the script**);
+       3. The type of calculation You want (single-point energy, geometry optimization, frequency calculation, elastic constant calculation, etc.);
+       4. If the type selected was "frequency", then additional prompt is for frequancy calculation options (IR or Raman intensities, etc.);
+       5. Whether Mulliken population analysis will be run in the end of calculation;
+       6. Which density grid should be used (if You press `Enter`, XLGRID will be used);
-       3. The list of all functionals You want to use, separated by space; e.g.,
+       7. The list of all functionals You want to use, separated by space; e.g.,

                PBE0 B3LYP PW1PW20hf